Naperville Divorce Lawyers

 Divorce and Bankruptcy

 Money is a common source of problems for married couples, and financial issues are among the leading causes for divorce in the United States.
 In some cases, it might make sense for a couple facing a divorce to also consider filing bankruptcy so that each partner can get a fresh start.
 There are, however, a number of factors that could affect your decision to file bankruptcy during the divorce process, including your income, your spouse’s income, and your ability to cooperate with one another.
-At Mevorah Law Offices, LLC our skilled bankruptcy and divorce attorneys will assist you in finding the solution that works best for you.
+At Mevorah & Giglio Law Offices our skilled bankruptcy and divorce attorneys will assist you in finding the solution that works best for you.

 "Mr. Mevorah and his team worked quickly and efficiently both times I've used his firm.
 The first time was a few years ago for a guardianship matter and most recently for divorce.
 Both cases were slightly unique and involved foreign nationals and contacting people overseas.
 Both issues were resolved in a satisfactory manor for me and quickly."